 Work Planning and Career Development

-The Work Planning and Career Development process uses the MyCareer Online System (opens in a new window) to help keep your career development and work plans and activities on track and up to date.
-The central tenet of the Work Planning and Career Development process is about having regular conversations with your manager about your work and career plans, and the support and training you need to help you do your job.
+The Work Planning and Career Development process uses MyCareer Online system to help keep career development, work plans and activities on track and up to date.

 Process and Timeline